matthewbrake/ocr-bill-v3/GUIDE/03-Backend-API.md

 2. Provide API endpoints for managing analysis history.
 3. Store uploaded bill images permanently.
 4. Save final, user-approved analysis data as CSV files.
+5. Log all important events and errors to files for easy debugging.
-5. Be configurable, for example, allowing the server port to be changed.
+6. Be configurable, for example, allowing the server port to be changed.

-## File-Based "Database"
+## File-Based "Database" and Storage

 The server uses the local file system for storage, making it easy to set up and inspect.

 -   `history.json`: A single JSON file that stores an array of all analysis records.
 This acts as the history database.
 -   `uploads/`: A directory where the image of every analyzed bill is saved.
 -   `csv/`: A directory where exported CSV files are stored.
+-   `logs/`: A directory containing `server.log` and `error.log` for all server activity.

 ## API Endpoints